medic/cht-docs/content/en/hosting/monitoring/setup.md

 1. Clone this repo: `git clone git@github.com:medic/cht-watchdog.git` and `cd` into `cht-watchdog`
 2. Copy `exporters/postgres/sql_servers_example.yml` to `exporters/postgres/sql_servers.yml`
 3. Edit the new `exporters/postgres/sql_servers.yml` file to have the correct credentials for your server.
-You need to set the URL on the left to be the same as it is in your `cht-instances.yml` on  your Watchdog server.
 You need to update the `USERNAME` and `PASSWORD`.
-You may need to update the IP address also.
+You may need to update the IP address and port also, but likely the default values are correct.
 4. Copy `.env.example` to `.env`
 5. In the new `.env` file, edit `SQL_EXPORTER_IP` to be public IP of the Posgtres server
 6. Start the service with these two compose files*: